WardCunningham/remodeling/README.md

 # Process
 We will focus on restoring some service as soon as possible.
 Then advance a broader agenda in several more stages.
-Throughtout our remodel we will focus on simple implementation with minimum dependencies requiring the least attention in years ahead.
+Throughout our remodel we will focus on simple implementation with minimum dependencies requiring the least attention in years ahead.

 - [return wiki to 95% service](https://github.com/WardCunningham/remodeling/issues/1) ✔︎